-- Bamboo plywood is environmentally sustainable, thanks to fast re-growth of plants that grow to back full maturity in as little as four years.
+- Bamboo plywood is environmentally sustainable, thanks to the fast re-growth of plants that grow to full maturity in as little as four years.

 - Bamboo plywood tends to be durable.
 In fact, it is 25 percent harder than red oak and 12 percent harder than Maple wood, thanks to a tensile strength of 28,000 per square inch.

 - Building flexibility.
-Thanks in part due to its general durability and strength, the material is stable even when applied in a variety of unusual settings.
+Thanks to its general durability and strength, the material is stable even when applied in various unusual settings.

-Bamboo plywood is constructed through lining up several layers of bamboo parallel and/or perpendicular to each other, which is then heat-pressed into single sheets.
-The age of the plant, the moisture it has received, and time of harvest all affect the hardness of the material, which is typically categorized in one of the multiple grades to give you the best product possible.
+Bamboo plywood is constructed by lining up several layers of bamboo parallel and/or perpendicular to each other, which is then heat-pressed into single sheets.
+The plant’s age, the moisture it has received, and the harvest time all affect the material’s hardness, which is typically categorized in one of the multiple grades to give you the best product possible.

 What is Bamboo Plywood Used For?
 Typical Applications

-Considering these benefits, it’s no surprise to see bamboo plywood in a variety of home and commercial projects.
+Considering these benefits, it’s no surprise to see bamboo plywood in various home and commercial projects.
 The most typical examples tend to be direct replacements for traditional hardwood applications.
-For instance, it’s not uncommon to see bamboo as kitchen and bathroom cabinets and counter tops.
+For instance, it’s not uncommon to see bamboo as kitchen and bathroom cabinets and countertops.
 The marbled grains of the material makes it an ideal fit for a unique ambiance.

 But of course, the possibilities don’t end there.
-In addition, bamboo plywood can also be used for a variety of furniture, from dressers to kitchen chairs.
-Wall paneling is another typical application, allowing homeowners and businesses alike to convey a classic ambiance and connecting the inside with nature.
-And of course, your home’s new flooring could be based on a set of beautiful, finished plywood planks.
+Also, bamboo plywood can be used for a variety of furniture, from dressers to kitchen chairs.
+Wall paneling is another typical application, allowing homeowners and businesses to convey a classic ambiance and connect the inside with nature.
+And, of course, your home’s new flooring could be based on a set of beautiful, finished plywood planks.

 Unique Uses of Bamboo Plywood

 Interior designers around the world are discovering plywood as a more aesthetically-pleasing alternative to typical hardwood.
-In addition, hobby and professional woodworkers are finding the material’s benefits to be just as useful in the unique applications.
+Also, hobby and professional woodworkers find the material’s benefits to be just as useful in unique applications.
 Consider just a few of the examples we have seen in the recent past:

 - Airplane wings, taking advantage of the durability and strength of the material.